 “I really wish you would reconsider, Christian.
 There’s no reason to end a professional relationship that has thrived for so long, so abruptly because of a misunderstanding.
 This can easily be rectified if I were to talk to Anastasia and apologize for my error.”
 Oh, how wrong you are!

 “I’m afraid that you can’t fix this no matter what you do, John.
 Anastasia cursed you so badly that I’m not even certain that I could guarantee your safety if the two of you are in the same room.”
 I respond.

 “Well!
-That’s hardly professional!”
-He says.
+That’s hardly professional!” he scoffs.
 I have to laugh a little at his arrogance, even though this is certainly no laughing matter.

 “Christian, I really don’t want to lose you as a patient.
-We have made so much progress and I would really like to see your journey from here on out.”
+We’ve made so much progress and I would really like to see your journey from here on out.”
 I can tell that he’s sincere.
 Unfortunately, on a professional level, the damage is already done.